trisregueme/P8-OC/README.md

 For this project i had to discover and get used to React to create a web application for a location agency offering a large choice of housing.
 I also used React-Router to navigate through the web-app.

--

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts